 As of 2026, Medicare will start negotiating drug prices with a list of the 10 most expensive drugs covered by Medicare Part D. In 2027, it’ll extend the list to the 15 most costly drugs.
 After that, drugs will get added in 2028 and beyond.

 How does the new U.S. healthcare bill affect the cost of Medicare prescription drugs?

 We can expect lower costs for both brand-name drugs and generic drugs.
 However, with the new definition of negotiation, we can expect fewer new drugs to be brought to the market.
 This potential consequence is due to the risk of not accepting the rate set by Medicare and the threat of a 95% penalty tax or rebate.

 While the Inflation Reduction Act will lower prices when using prescription drug coverage, unintended consequences may exist.
 This could result in fewer prescription drug options on the plan formularies.

 We could also see less production and fewer new products from pharmaceutical manufacturers.
 Some drug makers may reject the new price negotiation and rebate threat and no longer participate with Medicare.

-This could impact beneficiaries that need a particular drug if it’s only available from one company because they may not be able to use their Medicare prescription drug coverage to purchase the medicine.
+This could impact beneficiaries who need a particular drug if it’s only available from one company because they may not be able to use their Medicare prescription drug coverage to purchase the medicine.
 This would leave them at the mercy of paying the total price.

 What are the recent and forecasted trends in prescription drug spending?

-K.F.F. projects that the drug costs will continue to increase.
-However the Inflation Reduction Act should help to stabilize the prices.
+K.F.F. projects that drug costs will continue to increase.
+However, the Inflation Reduction Act should help to stabilize the prices.
 Since Medicare Part D started, the cost per prescription medication has increased by nearly 35%.
 With these new proposed changes to projection is only an increase of around 2% by 2026.